 I was done.

-I figured out my “Pre race strategy” back in 2012 and its hardly changed ever since, Back then I would cut out all things red meat with a week to go, no chicken or white meat with 5 days to go and then no fish for the last 3 days.
+I figured out my “Pre-race strategy” back in 2012 and it has hardly ever changed since.
+Back then, I would cut out all things red meat with a week to go, no chicken or white meat with 5 days to go and then no fish for the last 3 days.
 All food would be High GI for the last 3 days and water and salt intake would go up.
-However in the last 6 months I have stopped eating meat all together so not much had to change in my final few days prep, I continued to eat a carbohydrate heavy diet and just swapped my “brown foods” for “white foods” to ensure there was nothing sitting in my gut come race day.
+However, in the last 6 months I have stopped eating meat altogether, so not much had to change in my final few days prep, I continued to eat a carbohydrate heavy diet and just swapped my “brown foods” for “white foods” to ensure there was nothing sitting in my gut come race day.
 I also very rarely drink caffeinated drinks to ensure the caffeine I use on race day has the desired effect.
 Every day for the final week I will have Electrolytes in my water, there is varied research on this but I know it makes me feel good, and 90% of the battle with endurance sports is to find out what makes YOU feel good.

 I'm always a worrier so I get to the event really early to ensure everything is ready to go, this gives me ample opportunity to fix any issues early, then go sit down with a coffee before zipping up the wet-suit.